Chapter 5123:1-6 Accessing Confidential Personal Information

 (2) "Access," when used in this rule as a verb, means to copy, view, or otherwise perceive.

-(3) "Acquisition of a new computer system" means the purchase of a "computer system," as defined in this rule, that is not a computer system currently in place nor one for which the acquisition process has been initiated as of the effective date of this rule.
+(3) "Acquisition of a new computer system" means the purchase of a "computer system," as defined in this rule, that is not a computer system currently in place nor one for which the acquisition process has been initiated as of April 7, 2009.

 (5) "Confidential personal information" has the same meaning as defined in division (A)(1) of section 1347.15 of the Revised Code and identified by rules promulgated by the department in accordance with division (B)(3) of section 1347.15 of the Revised Code that reference the federal or state statutes or administrative rules that make personal information maintained by the department confidential.